novakamiii/ToDo-App-Render/README.md

 11. php ver = 8.2, current directory, port 9000
 12. After the process, put the copied dockerfile and compose.yaml files from earlier and into that folder.
 13. After the proces, press v
-14. On the docker destop, click the port
+14. On the docker destop, click the port (it is running locally)
 15. Once okay and read your database.
 Time for render deployment
 16. Open cmd to the folder and type docker images
 17. copy the docker image info and type this docker tag docker tag dockerinfohere:latest yourusernaame/example_todo-app